Telling Time to the Hour and Half-Hour Cut and Paste Telling Time Special Ed

 • Time activities in black and white

-Telling Time to the Hour Activities:
+Telling Time to the Hour and Half-Hour Activities:

-• Adapted book with clocks to the hour
+• Adapted book with clocks to the hour and half-hour

-• Group activity
+• Group activities

 • Bingo cards